ktekinay/Kaju/README.md

 Kaju will work the same way on Mac, Windows, and Linux.
 All recent versions of MacOS and Linux should be supported.
 Windows Vista and later are supported.

 If Kaju cannot find the tools it needs, the `Result` will be set to `UnsupportedOS` after you call `Execute`.

+**Important**: Recent Linus distros do not have the libraries needed to show the `HTMLViewer` in 32-bit apps.
+Kaju will report an error in those cases and will not show the release notes, but the update will still work.

 ## What Else?